 (Offered as ENGL 180 and FAMS 110.)
 A first course in reading films and writing about them.
 A varied selection of films for study and criticism, partly to illustrate the main elements of film language and partly to pose challenging texts for reading and writing.
 Frequent short papers.
 Two 80-minute class meetings and two screenings per week.

 Limited to 25 students.
 Fall semester: Dean's Faculty Fellow Cornett.
-Spring semester: Visiting Professor Pritchett.2016-17: Offered in Fall 2016
+Spring semester: Visiting Professor Pritchett.2017-18: Offered in Spring 2018

 In the years 1830 to 1860 Emerson dominates.
 He is known throughout the entire United States, widely read, yet more widely heard, an inspiration to many writers, a curse to a few.
 Melville and Thoreau are little known for the most part.
 Until Harriet Beecher Stowe’s Uncle Tom’s Cabin, none of the many women writers achieved comparable stature, though many were popular.